-Texas Man Meant To Be Babysitting, Beats One-Year-Old Girl To Death
+Allante Edwards: Texas Babysitter Beats 1-Year-Old Girl To Death

 — Dionne Anglin (@DAnglinFox4) January 9, 2017

 The police officers on the scene did not buy Edward’s story because it was not in tandem with the injuries that they saw.
 The two surviving children are currently under the care of Child Protection Services.
-The one-year-old girl’s mother, Jennifer Cangemi was out of town working and had left her live-in boyfriend to care for the kids.
+The 1-year-old girl’s mother, Jennifer Cangemi, was out of town working and had left her live-in boyfriend to care for the kids.
 Jennifer described her little child as a sweet girl, adding that she was grateful for the precious time she had spent with her

 “She was the most sweetest, smart, beautiful little girl I have ever seen in my life.
 I’m grateful I did at least get to spend some time with her.”